IN OR OUT? The Benefits of Software Outsourcing vs. In-House Staffing

 Access to talent: Bypassing the shallow domestic talent pool

 You can go looking for up-and-coming developers and may get lucky, but the same problem applies.
-There are simply not enough graduates to fill demand.
+There are simply not enough graduates to fill the demand.
 Microsoft predicts that by 2025, the global workforce will need around 149 million new technology-oriented jobs – with nearly 100 million of them in software development alone.

 Cost effectiveness: Making the numbers stack up